johnnyw-aws/aws-iot-twinmaker-samples/src/workspaces/cookiefactoryv2/CookieFactoryDemo/README.md

 ## Development server

-* Edit `webpack.dev.js` if needed to change the port for the application (default is port 5000)

 ```shell
 npm run dev
 ```

-* Navigate to the application at `localhost:5000` (default) - Note: it may take a minute to load the first time
+- Navigate to `localhost:5000` to view the application, which may take a minute to load the first time.
+- **Note: edit the localhost port as necessary in `webpack.dev.js` (defaults to 5000).**

 ## Build